 For the dad who misses going to the movies

-For the dad who appreciates an old-fashion shave
+For the dad who appreciates an old-fashioned shave

-This safety razor was a favorite of barbers, including Brian Porteous, owner of Heritage Barbershop in Portland, Oregon, who says the handle is “wide and well-balanced,” and because its on the shorter side, it’s “easier to grip” and more maneuverable.
+This safety razor is a favorite of barbers, including Brian Porteous, owner of Heritage Barbershop in Portland, Oregon, who says the handle is “wide and well-balanced.”
+Because its on the shorter side, Porteous adds that it’s “easier to grip” and more maneuverable.